andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/replace-magic-strings-with-enumerations-in-swift.md

 Consider this fabricated example:

-I have a storyboard with one main View Controller that connects to three other View Controllers through three segues:  &#8220;otherScreenSegue1&#8221;, &#8220;otherScreenSegue2&#8221;, and &#8220;otherScreenSegue3&#8221; as defined in the utilities panel in XCode.
+I have a storyboard with one main View Controller that connects to three other View Controllers through three segues:  &#8220;otherScreenSegue1&#8221;, &#8220;otherScreenSegue2&#8221;, and &#8220;otherScreenSegue3&#8221; as defined in the utilities panel in Xcode.

 An Enumeration encapsulating those segue identifiers might look something like this: